 The throw measures 50 inches by 60 inches and is affordable too.
 What’s not to love about The Peanuts gang and Snoopy?
 The fleece throw features color including red, white and black and is made from 100 percent polyester

 2) Coupons to Redeem Later: Another fun DIY gift idea is a coupon book.
 These can be made for a signifiant other, children, an elderly neighbor and so on.
 For a significant other it may include a romantic dinner out, an evening snuggled up watching a movie on the couch, or a day date to go golfing.

-3) An Experiential Gift: I’m a big fan of experience gifts.
+5) An Experiential Gift: I’m a big fan of experience gifts.
 The experience can be whatever your loved one would enjoy.
-It could be a massage, a class pack for the local studio, or maybe a race entry to a fun road race!
-Think outside the box on this one.
+It could be a personal full body massage, or a massage tool, a class pack for the local yoga studio, or maybe a race entry to a fun road race!

 The experience gift could be purchased in a gift certificate form or simply written in a card as an experience to redeem in the near future.
 If you want to be more practical, the gift could be something like a food subscription service.